Patriss/SwiftCodingFor80Days/MiDiario.md

 **Progreso del día**: Día 36/80  #SwiftCodingFor80Days :  Working with MapKit and UITableViews.

 ### Day 37: Mayo 30, 2017
 **Progreso del día**: Día 37/80  #SwiftCodingFor80Days :  Day - 2 working with MapKit and UITableViews.
+Working with views, tables and coding.

+### Day 38: Mayo 31, 2017
+**Progreso del día**: Día 38/80  #SwiftCodingFor80Days :  Working with views, tables and coding.